SMART Recovery vs AA (Alcoholics Anonymous)

 What Are The Twelve Steps?

-9. Made direct amends wherever possible, except when to do so would injure them or others.
+9. Make amends: Whenever possible, directly make amends to such people, unless doing so would injure them or others.

 What Is SMART Recovery?